 LIU Pharmacy Violations of Standards of Professional and Ethical Behavior and Academic Integrity

-Students accused of violating the college’s standards of professional and ethical behavior and academic integrity are subject, upon admission of the same, to disciplinary action.
+Students accused of violating the college’s standards of professional and ethical behavior and academic integrity may be subject to disciplinary action.
 Disciplinary actions may include suspension or dismissal from LIU Pharmacy or specific forms of remediation, such as completion of a course on ethics, service requirements to the college or other not-for-profit or charitable organizations or agencies as the college may specify.
-In cases where the student denies the accusations a Disciplinary Committee consisting of members of the faculty and student representation will be convened to hear the accusations and hear defense on the part of the student.
+A disciplinary Committee consisting of members of the faculty and student representation will be convened to hear the accusations and hear defense on the part of the student.
 All parties involved may request the presence of other individuals with knowledge pertinent to the case to present evidence.
-The Disciplinary Committee will present its finding of fact and recommendations as to the disposition of the case to the assistant dean for academic and student affairs (or the associate dean for students enrolled in the college’s graduate programs).
+The Disciplinary Committee will present its finding of fact and recommendations as to the disposition of the case to the associate dean for academic and student affairs or the associate dean for research and graduate studies for students enrolled in the college’s graduate program.
 Students are advised that they may request the presence of counsel for said hearings only for purposes of observation and advisement.
 Counsel is not afforded the opportunity to question those appearing before the committee or to advocate on behalf of the student.
-Decisions of the Disciplinary Committee and/or the assistant dean for academic and student affairs (or the associate dean for students enrolled in the college’s graduate programs) that the student believes may demonstrate arbitrary and capricious treatment or to be fundamentally unfair may be appealed, as a final step, to the dean of LIU Pharmacy.
+Decisions of the Disciplinary Committee and/or the associate dean for academic and student affairs (or the associate dean for research and graduate studies for students enrolled in the college’s graduate programs) that the student believes may demonstrate arbitrary and capricious treatment or to be fundamentally unfair may be appealed, as a final step, to the dean of LIU Pharmacy.

 Students at LIU Pharmacy may expect a scrupulous regard for their rights as students and individuals and should expect to be treated fairly and with courtesy by all members of the academic community.
 In any matter in which students feel that their rights have been violated, or in matters of serious dispute with members of the administration or faculty, students may avail themselves of the following formal grievance procedure:

-- After a student receives a response from the division director, a disciplinary committee may be convened upon the request of the student, the faculty member or the administration.
-This committee advises either the assistant dean for academic and student affairs (Doctor of Pharmacy students) or the associate dean (graduate students) regarding the matter; the respective dean’s decision is then communicated to the concerned parties.
-The appropriate dean may initiate disciplinary proceedings upon request of a faculty member or division director.
+After a student receives a response from the Division Director, a disciplinary committee may be convened upon the request of the student, the faculty member or the administration.
+This committee advises either the Associate Dean for Academic and Student Affairs (Doctor of Pharmacy students) or the Associate Dean for Research and graduate Studies (graduate students) regarding the matter; the respective dean's decision is then communicated to the concerned parties.
+The appropriate dean may initiate disciplinary proceedings upon request of a faculty member or Division Director.